joakimsk/docs/docs/clientauth.rst

 .. image:: img/loginform2.png

 If login is successful (the getAuth method returns sucessfully, the widget will change and a logout button will be available.
-Here, logout will simply mean to remove the session key.
+In addition it is possible to temporarily change the role (if user is authorized for that).
+Here, logout will simply mean to remove the session key so that the subsequent REST calls will not do proper authentication.

 .. image:: img/loggedin.png